We help you make investments that matter. Here are the details.

 Is an investment in CoPower Green Bonds secure?

-The project loans underlying CoPower Green Bonds are secured by part of the project assets.
-We are also careful to invest in projects we believe to be of high quality: clean energy projects in North America, that produce a steady revenue stream.
+The project loans underlying CoPower Green Bonds are secured by the project assets.
+We are also careful to invest in projects we believe to be of high quality: clean energy projects, primarily in Canada, that produce a steady revenue stream.
 We lend to projects where there is a strong counterparty (ie. end payer), and we require certain security mechanisms, such as insurance, warranties, and debt-service reserve funds, to further mitigate risk for our investors.

-Investment criteria, risks and risk mitigation procedures are outlined in the Green Bond offering memorandum.
+Important disclosures about our investment criteria, risks of an investment in CoPower Green Bonds, conflicts of interest and risk mitigation procedures are outlined in the Green Bond Offering Memorandum dated May 11, 2018.
 All investors should read the Offering Memorandum before investing in CoPower Green Bonds.

 How does CoPower make loans to the projects backing the Green Bond portfolio?